ucpdh23/Servant/README.md

 * Includes a Jabber (XMPP) chatbot.

+* Google Calendar integration in order to schedule and run operations.

 **Smart**
 * Based on a events and actions systems.
 It is easy to create advanced algorithms interacting devices together (sensors and/or actuators) or with external systems.